Software Cornwall, with the help of their members, is hosting their annual work experience project week from 13th – 17th July 2019.

 On the final day, you will have the opportunity to present your work to local employers and developers, and talk to them more about their businesses, jobs, and career opportunities as well as getting advice on the best pathway to working in the software sector in Cornwall.

-The work experience week is supported by the members of Software Cornwall including;
+The work experience week is supported by the members and partners of Software Cornwall

 Job Title: Software Engineer